pehrs/go2dot/README.md

 ## Known Issues

-- We have not tested go expression to the full yet.
-The [./samples/sample.go](./samples/sample.go) file is used to represent a "typical" go source for functional testing.
+- We have not tested go expressions to the full yet.
+The [./samples/sample.go](./samples/sample.go) file is used to represent a "typical" golang source for functional testing.

 - `dot` does not generate SVG very well.